charkhaniakash/my_work/micro-influencer-marketplace/PROJECT_OVERVIEW.md

 ### For Influencers
 1. Sign Up / Log In
 2. Complete Profile (bio, social links, portfolio)
-3. Browse Campaigns and apply
+3. Browse Campaigns and apply OR Respond to invitations
 4. Message Brands if accepted
 5. Collaborate on Campaign (access files, checklist)
 6. Track Own Analytics